TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 AR32 intersects US 278 twice in Hempstead County; both junctions are signed "AR 32 East"

+AR35 is unsigned in Sheridan between US167Bus_N and US167_S but follows a path that was a single route before the bypass was built

 To be determined:

 Signage for 4S is "Spur 4S": treat as Spur 4S or normal 4S?